shalzz/shalzz.github.io/content/blog/dharmalaya/index.md

 Building anything over there will only dissipate the energy and in no way ever be able to enhance or preserve the essence of it.

-Being an architecture fanatic can't be the worst thing right?
+Being an Natural Building or Didi Contractor fanatic can't be the worst thing right?
 Well, the thing about fanaticism is that only non-grounded people fall for it.
 In my conversations with one of the local villagers who has been working at Dharmalaya for over 10 years I came across a surprising story.
-Hariyali Didi, who has built multiple mud houses and has learned it from her grandfathers, says she herself has built her most recent house with cement and burnt brick.
+Hariyali Didi, who has built multiple mud houses and has learned it from her grandfathers, says she herself has built her most recent house with cement and burnt bricks.

 In her own words:
 > "Cement buildings are all the trend now" -- Hariyali Devi

-And so Dharamalaya and all it's fanaticism hasn't done much good if the people working there themselves don't see and believe in the benefits of Natural Buildings, no matter what the prevailing cultural trend is.
+And so Dharamalaya and all it's fanaticism hasn't done much good if the people working there themselves don't see and understand the benefits of Natural Buildings, no matter what the prevailing cultural trend is.

 ### Permaculture